Commissioner Ponte Statement on Assault of Officer

 • The first priority of DOC’s 14-point anti-violence initiative is keeping weapons, drugs and other contraband out of DOC facilities.

-• In order do so, DOC is seeking revisions to its visitor rules -- common-sense measures designed to stem the passing of contraband and meant for the safety of both staff and inmates.
+• In order do so, DOC is seeking revisions to its visitor rules -- common-sense measures designed to stem the passing of contraband and meant for the safety of both staff and persons in custody.

 • DOC is working with the state legislature to permit the use of body scanners in our jails, which more finely screen for contraband.